dotnet/AspNetDocs/aspnet/web-forms/overview/older-versions-getting-started/deploying-web-site-projects/configuring-the-production-web-application-to-use-the-production-database-cs.md

 **Figure 2**: Specify the Database Connection Information ([Click to view full-size image](configuring-the-production-web-application-to-use-the-production-database-cs/_static/image6.jpg))

 The production environment database should now be listed in the Server Explorer.
 Select the database from the Server Explorer and go to the Properties window.
 There you will find a property named Connection String with the database s connection string.
-Assuming you are using a Microsoft SQL Server database on production and the SqlClient provider your connection string should look similar to the following. `$CREDENTIAL_PLACEHOLDER$` is a placeholder for the password key-value pair:
+Assuming you are using a Microsoft SQL Server database on production and the SqlClient provider your connection string should look similar to the following:

-`Data Source=<em>serverName</em>; Initial Catalog=<em>databaseName</em>; Persist Security Info=True; User ID=<em>username</em>; $CREDENTIAL_PLACEHOLDER$`
+<strong>Data Source=<em>serverName</em>; Initial Catalog=<em>databaseName</em>; Persist Security Info=True; User ID=<em>username</em>; Password=*password</strong>*

-Where *serverName*, *databaseName*, *username*, and *$CREDENTIAL_PLACEHOLDER$* are with the values for the database server name, the database name, and the username and password supplied to you by your web host company.
+Where *serverName*, *databaseName*, *username*, and *password* are with the values for the database server name, the database name, and the username and password supplied to you by your web host company.

 ## Deploying the Book Reviews Web Application